 An S corporation does not file Form IT-252.
 It must file Form CT-44.
-If you are a shareholder in an S corporation that has made the election under section 660 of the Tax Law, obtain your share of the corporation's credit or addback of credit on early dispositions of qualified property from the corporation.
+If you are a shareholder in an S corporation that has made the election under Tax Law section 660, obtain your share of the corporation's credit or addback of credit on early dispositions of qualified property from the corporation.